deweller/switchaudio-osx/README.md

 You specify the name of the audio source, such as Built-in Digital Output, and the utility switches the source immediately without any GUI interaction.

 This is a command-line utility only and has no graphical user interface.
-Works with Mac OS 10.7 Lion and 10.8 Mountain Lion.
+Tested on OS 10.7 - 10.10.

 Installing from homebrew
 ------------------------